durner/AnyBlob/example/benchmark/README.md

 - sizes_latency.sh for Figure 2 (Section 2.3)
 - latency.sh for Figure 3 (Section 2.3)
 - latency_sparse.sh for Figure 4 (Section 2.3)
-- throughput_sparse.sh for Figures 5 & 6 (Section 2.4)
+- throughput_sparse.sh for Figures 5, 6 & 7 (Section 2.4)
-- sizes.sh for Figure 7 (Section 2.5)
+- sizes.sh for Figure 8 (Section 2.5)
-- model.sh for Section 2.8 and Figure 9 (Section 3.4)
+- https.sh for Figure 9 (Section 2.6)
-- https.sh for Section 2.7
+- model.sh for Figure 10 (Section 2.8) and Figure 12 (Section 3.4)

 In the following, we show the steps to compile our benchmarking binary.